-Unfortunately, Texas laws place a cap on the amount of damages you can recover.
+Unfortunately, Texas laws cap the amount of damages you can recover.
 You can only receive a maximum of $200,000, two times the amount of economic damages plus $750,000, or two times the amount of economic damages plus the total amount of non-economic damages, whichever is higher.

 The Deadline to File a Lawsuit

-If you’re considering suing the truck driver or trucking company for damages, you have to pay attention to the statute of limitations.
-A statute of limitations is the time limit you’re allowed to bring a civil action against another party.
+If you’re considering suing the truck driver or trucking company for damages, you must pay attention to the statute of limitations.
+A statute of limitations is the time limit to bring a civil action against another party.

 In the state of Texas, there’s a two-year statute of limitations for auto accidents.
-If you want to recover compensation for your injuries, you have to file suit within two years from the date of the crash.
+If you want to recover compensation for your injuries, you must file suit within two years from the crash date.
 Otherwise, you may lose your rights to a monetary award.

 Contact The Benton Law Firm

 A head-on truck accident almost always results in debilitating injuries and expensive medical treatment.
-If you’re unable to work because of your injury, you might worry about where you’re going to get the money to afford your bills.
+If you’re unable to work because of your injury, you might worry about where you’ll get the money to afford your bills.
 Your accident can upend your life and cause a great deal of stress.

 The Benton Law Firm aims to relieve your burden by taking the reigns and handling every legal aspect of your case.
 You won’t have to do anything except focus on your recovery.
-From filing an insurance claim to negotiating a fair settlement, you can count on us to do it all.
-We will ensure all parties treat you with respect and pay you the compensation you deserve.
+You can count on us to do everything from filing an insurance claim to negotiating a fair settlement.
+We will ensure all parties treat you respectfully and pay you the compensation you deserve.

 Our Dallas truck accident attorneys offer a free consultation so you can meet with us to discuss your case and receive legal advice.
 To find out how The Benton Law Firm can help you after your head-on truck accident, call (214) 777-7777 today.